Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Problem Setup

-Our goal is to design an algorithm that respects the three mechanism design desiderata over multiple rounds even when the true reward functions and transition kernels are unknown, as well as achieving sublinear regret for the agents, the seller, and in terms of welfare.
+Our goal is to design an algorithm that respects the three mechanism design desiderata over multiple rounds even when the true reward functions and transition kernels are unknown, as well as achieving sublinear regret for the agents, the seller, and the welfare.
 The following metrics are used to quantify the algorithm's performance: